-EPA reviewed Wagner 2003; 2004 CRA, Chapters 2 and 7.2; 2004 CRA, Appendix DATA; 2004 CRA, Appendix MON 2004, and other parameter monitoring related documents.
+EPA reviewed Wagner 2003, 2004 CRA Chapters 2 and 7.2, 2004 CRA Appendix DATA, 2004 CRA Appendix MON 2004, and other parameter monitoring related documents.
 EPA also confirmed that DOE has not modified any of the parameter selection arguments or conclusions since the original CCA, nor have the parameter monitoring programs been changed.

-DOE determined that even though some monitor parameters have changed, no new parameters need to be added nor did the parameter monitor programs need to be modified.
-DOE did not change any argument or conclusion that justified why a parameter was considered significant or insignificant for the 2004 CRA, nor did DOE change their preclosure or post-closure program plans or activities.
+DOE determined that even though some monitored parameters have changed, no new parameters need to be added nor did the parameter monitoring programs need to be modified.
+DOE did not change any argument or conclusion that justified why a parameter was considered significant or insignificant for the 2004 CRA, nor did DOE change their pre-closure or post-closure program plans or activities.

-EPA did not receive any public comments on DOE's continued compliance with the requirements of Section 194.15(a)(2).
+EPA did not receive any public comments on DOE's continued compliance with the content of recertification application(s) requirements of Section 194.15(a)(2).